6 Key Performance Indicators You Can Track Within CTM

 - Average Call Duration — are my agents handling support issues in a timely manner?
 Which calls take longer to resolve?

-Popular Reports to Pull
+Popular Reports to Pull for KPI Monitoring

 Within CTM, we have built some standard reports for you to review and export, but you may also build your own custom reports to expose the specific dimensions and metrics of your choosing.
 In addition to that, you can evaluate custom fields unique to your business.
 Want to know how many calls result in scheduled appointments?
 How many callers are interested in a particular product line?
 How many calls are associated with each sales lead in your organization?
 All can be analyzed with custom fields.